Mitch McConnell Wasted No Time Being Human Garbage After RBG's Death

-Sen. Majority Leader Mitch McConnell pledged on Friday to hold a Senate vote on President Trump's nominee to succeed Justice Ruth Bader Ginsburg.
+Sen. Majority Leader Mitch McConnell pledged on Friday to hold a Senate vote on President Donald Trump's nominee to succeed Justice Ruth Bader Ginsburg.
 Justice Ginsburg had died just hours earlier of complications from metastatic pancreatic cancer at the age of 87.

-Ginsburg herself said just a few days before her death that she did not want her seat filled until after the election.
+Ginsburg herself said just a few days before her death that she did not want her seat to be filled until after the election.
 "My most fervent wish is that I will not be replaced until a new president is installed," she told her granddaughter.

 Advertisement

-"Since the 1880s, no Senate has confirmed an opposite-party president's Supreme Court nominee in a presidential election year," he said in a statement.
+"Since the 1880s, no Senate has confirmed an opposite-party president's Supreme Court nominee in a presidential election year," McConnell said in a statement.
 "By contrast, Americans reelected our majority in 2016 and expanded it in 2018 because we worked with President Trump and support his agenda, particularly his outstanding appointments to the federal judiciary.
 Once again, we will keep our promise."

 A right-wing justice would give the Supreme Court a 6-3 conservative majority, which could affect all types of issues from the Affordable Care Act to Roe v.
 Wade.

-So far, at least three Republican Senators have pledged that they will not consider a Supreme Court appointment until after the next inauguration, including Sens.
-Susan Collins, Chuck Grassley, and Lisa Murkowski.
+So far, at least four Republican Senators have pledged that they will not consider a Supreme Court appointment until after the next inauguration, including Susan Collins, Chuck Grassley, Lisa Murkowski, and Mitt Romney.

-Democrats are calling for the Senate to wait until the presidential election to vote on a Supreme Court nominee, saying that McConnell set a precedent with his refusal to consider Garland.
+Democrats are calling for the Senate to wait until a new president is installed to vote on a Supreme Court nominee, saying that McConnell set a precedent with his refusal to consider Garland.

-"Mitch McConnell set the precedent," Sen. Ed Markey wrote on Twitter.
+"Mitch McConnell set the precedent," Massachusetts Sen. Ed Markey wrote on Twitter.
 "No Supreme Court vacancies filled in an election year.
 If he violates it, when Democrats control the Senate in the next Congress, we must abolish the filibuster and expand the Supreme Court."

 But McConnell has shown time and time again that he doesn't care about precedent, or being a decent human — he only cares about power for the Republican Party.